freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 Gets the metadata (e.g. about fact sheets) for a specific language.
 This is handy to translate field values.

 ### GraphQL query
-Executes an arbitrary query With any result.
+Executes an arbitrary query with any result.

 [🔝 Back to top](#technologies)